 Зроблено в Україні – Made in Ukraine. Україна turned to Україні.

 Вперед, Україно! – Ukraine, go forward!
-(Ukrainian fans slogan)Україна turned to Українo.
+(Ukrainian (football) fans slogan) Україна turned to Українo.

-So your head is spinning and you’re thinking, “What is happening?
+So your head may be spinning, and you’re thinking, “What is happening?
 I thought I knew the word for Ukraine?..”

-Well, that is because there are seven cases in Ukrainian which means that the ending of word changes depending on the situation you use the word.
+Well, that is because there are seven cases in Ukrainian.
+It means that the ending of the word changes depending on the situation in which you use the word.

-It might seem a little bit overwhelming at first, but in this article, I am going to explain what cases in Ukrainian are and give you some strategies of how you could learn them.
+It might seem a bit overwhelming at first, but in this article, you will find out what cases in Ukrainian are and get some strategies of how you could learn them.

 What if there were cases for English nouns…

 English nouns do not have cases.
 We use word order and prepositions instead.
 If English had cases, it would look something like this:

 - My brother gave thisu littleu booku to myi bigi sisteri.
 (Don’t try to pronounce this sentence 🙂)